-Europe’s domestic situation is deeply interconnected with its international standing, and viceversa.
-This is not merely a reflection of globalisation and the transnationalisation of politics.
-It is the basis of the EU’s interdependence and the way it has historically developed, pursuing internal integration whilst widening its membership, deepening the internal market whilst expanding trade and relations with the rest of the world, constitutionalising universal norms whilst supporting them globally.
+Europe’s domestic situation is deeply interconnected with its international standing, and vice versa.
+This is not merely a reflection of globalization and the trans-nationalization of politics.
+It is the basis of the EU’s interdependence and the way it has historically developed, pursuing internal integration whilst widening its membership, deepening the internal market whilst expanding trade and relations with the rest of the world, and constitutionalizing universal norms whilst supporting them globally.
 Any project of EU renewal thus needs to be premised on the assumption of interdependence between the domestic and the international.
 This is all the more salient when European politics appears increasingly captured by national-populist political forces proposing policies of closure towards the world and when the international context is increasingly hostile to the EU.

-Yet the debate on the future of the EU is chained to old modes of thinking about integration – ‘more or less Europe’, federalism versus intergovernmentalism, ‘differentiated integration’ following Britain’s departure, or a focus on a few policies (banking union, migration, security) hollowed out of any effectiveness.
-There is surprisingly little deep analysis of the more structural reasons behind the present malaise which pertain to Europe as a whole and not just the EU per se.
+Yet the debate on the future of the EU is chained to old modes of thinking about integration – “more or less Europe,” federalism versus intergovernmentalism, “differentiated integration” following Britain’s departure, or a focus on a few policies (banking union, migration, security) hollowed out of any effectiveness.
+There is surprisingly little deep analysis of the more structural reasons behind the present malaise, which pertain to Europe as a whole and not just the EU per se.
 This dearth of analysis produces few ideas about what Europe’s futures may look like.

 Europe’s current crises are a reflection of its own democratic recession at the local, national and EU levels.
-The project will analyse the specific ways in which Europe’s democratic recession takes place looking at both politics, especially how domestic politics have burst into EU politics and European foreign relations, and policy, by examining how policy fields have transformed into transnational spaces but without sufficiently upgraded decision-making processes to govern them satisfactorily.
+The project analyzes the specific ways in which Europe’s democratic recession is taking place, looking at both politics, especially how domestic politics have burst into EU politics and European foreign relations, and policy, by examining how policy fields have transformed into transnational spaces but without sufficiently upgraded decision-making processes to govern them satisfactorily.
 Through these changes, however, new processes and actors have emerged, potentially game-changers in Europe’s crises: transnational networks, new local and international actors, groupings of citizens, institutions, civil society and governments can increasingly disrupt stale decision-making processes and introduce renewal into Europe’s local, national, EU, and international preferences and politics.